United Nations Relief and Rehabilitation Administration: In popular culture

 The activities of the UNRRA, as well as the plight of displaced orphans in post-war Europe, is portrayed in Fred Zinnemann’s contemporaneous film The Search.
 The child actor in the film, Ivan Jandl, was awarded a special Academy Juvenile Award and a Golden Globe Award for his portrayal of Karel Malik.
 Jandl was prohibited from attending either ceremony by the Czech communist government.

+Music

+UNRRA is referenced in the Polish song "Nie masz cwaniaka nad Warszawiaka" composed by Albert Harris.

+UNRRA is the subject of the 1946 Polish foxtrot song "UNRRA, UNRRA" (music by Jerzy Łabęga, lyrics by St. Lenc), a satirical piece about a family receiving and misunderstanding the contents of a UNRRA relief package due to their inability to read English labels.